gr3enk/NowChartJS/README.md

 ## Other use cases

-Technically, NowChartJS can also be used for libraries other than Chart.js to convert template literals for Rhino compatibilty
+Technically, NowChartJS can also be used for libraries other than Chart.js to convert template literals for Rhino compatibilty.

 ## Credits